Economic sanctions; human rights; conflict resolution

 Former Faculty Fellow Quoted in NBC Article

 Sep 11, 2018

 Former Faculty Fellow and Emeritus Professor George Lopez (political science and peace studies) told NBC this week that in talks with North Korea, South Korean President Moon Jae-in "is the tortoise and Trump the hare."

 Aug 6, 2018

-Former Faculty Fellow George Lopez published an article "The Iran sanctions are bound to fail" in The Hill.
+Former Faculty Fellow George Lopez (political science and peace studies) published an article "The Iran sanctions are bound to fail" in The Hill.